pyeventsourcing/eventsourcing/docs/topics/process.rst

 Multiple pipelines
 ~~~~~~~~~~~~~~~~~~

-The system can be run with many pipelines.
-With many pipelines, many events can
+The system can run with multiple instances of the system's pipeline expressions.
+Running the
-be processed at the same time by each process in the system.
+system with many parallel pipeline instances means that each process application in the system
+can process many events at the same time.

 In the example below, there are five pipelines and three process applications, which
 gives fifteen child operating system processes.
 All fifteen operating system processes